 What can you do if your servicer is among the worst of the worst?

-If you’ve been assigned one of the most hated servicers, you may be wondering if you can switch to a better company.
+If you’ve been assigned one of the most hated federal loan servicers, you may be wondering if you can switch to a better company.

-Unfortunately, the short answer is no. The federal government does not let borrowers switch student loan servicers.
+Unfortunately, the short answer is no. The Department of Education doesn’t let borrowers switch student loan servicers.
 There are only two ways that you can choose a different servicer than the one you’ve been assigned.

 Direct loan consolidation

 The first way is to consolidate your federal student loans through a Direct Loan consolidation.
-In this situation, the government will allow you to choose who you’d like to be your next servicer from a list.
+In this situation, the Federal Student Aid office will allow you to choose who you’d like to be your next servicer from a list.

 Student loan refinance